 This northeast Illinois fair, held since 1888, features exhibits, entertainment and music plus harness racing, tractor pulls and demolition derbies.

-This Minneapolis suburb features a street market and carnival; dachshund races, a craft-beer fest, water-ski show and fireworks on Saturday; and a parade on Sunday.
+This Minneapolis suburb features a street market and carnival; dachshund races, a craft-beer fest, logrolling and fireworks on Saturday; and a parade on Sunday.

 The Victorian estate on the Mississippi River hosts horses, restored carriages and drivers in period dress for competitive arena and cross-country sport driving, a passion of the frontier aristocrats who built it.

-This festival in central Iowa, just west of Ames is named for a steam engine and features Civil War battle reenactments, mud volleyball and rides on the Boone and Scenic Valley Railroad.
+This festival in central Iowa, just west of Ames, is named for a steam engine and features a spike-driving contest, mud volleyball and rides on the Boone and Scenic Valley Railroad.
 A parade is Saturday.

 There's an arts and crafts show, flower market, music, wine tasting and sampling of food from local restaurants.